28-29 April 201811am - 4pm

-Join me for a weekend of experiementation, deconstruction, and play.
-Over the course of two days, we will tune into the body and mind to develop a heightened presence to gravity, balance, tension, and release in movement.
-Using this awakened body, we will move into a improvisations with the individual Viewpoints and their dialogue with one another.
+Central Park will hold our work for a weekend of experimentation, deconstruction, play, and discovery.
+Deborah will tune us into the body and mind to develop a heightened presence to gravity, balance, tension, and release in movement.
+Using this awakened body, we will move into improvisations with the individual Viewpoints and their dialogue with one another.

 Deborah Black is a multi-disciplined embodied artist and teacher.
 She has trained with both Mary Overlie and SITI Company.
 From 2013-2016 she was based in Europe teaching The Viewpoints at the Fontys Hogeschool voor de Kunsten in Tilburg (NL) as well as workshops in Holland, France, Germany, Belgium, and the UK.
 While previously living in NYC for nearly 15 years and working with Deborah Hay, Siobhán Cronin, Joe Williams, and the SITI Company, she began her current research of collective and individual daily practices, conflict management, the space between dance and theatre, and ecology.
 She has a BFA in dance from NYU's Tisch School of the Arts.